In This Article

 Also Try Fresh Strawberry Pie Recipe

 Did you make this?

 Please give us a rating and comment below.
 We love hearing from you!

 For the Crust:

 For the Filling:

-- Topping: In a stand mixer fitted with whisk attachment, whip the cold heavy cream, sugar, and vanilla on medium speed until foamy, 1 min.
-Increase to high speed and whip until stiff peaks form, 3-4 minutes.
-Spread or pipe whipped cream over chilled pie.
-Keep pie chilled until ready to serve.
+- In a stand mixer fitted with a whisk attachment, whip the heavy cream, sugar, and vanilla on medium speed for 1 minute or until foamy.
+Increase the speed to high, and continue to whip for 3-4 minutes or until stiff peaks form.